polkadot-fellows/Evaluations/evidence/clangenb/0003-retention-rank-1-202501.md

 ## Evidence
-My activity has mostly been smaller PRs in the polkadot-sdk, and commenting on some issues in the polkadot-sdk and fellowship runtime repositories.
+My activity mostly consisted of smaller PRs in the polkadot-sdk, and commenting on some issues in the polkadot-sdk and fellowship runtime repositories.
 A full list can be found at the end of the document, but I will list a few things here:
 * Substantial contributions to the migration of the benchmarking v1 syntax to the benchmarking v2 syntax, see the [PRs](https://github.com/paritytech/polkadot-sdk/pulls?q=is%3Apr+reviewed-by%3Aclangenb+created%3A2024-10-15..2025-01-08+).
 Note: Some of the contributions belong to the last reporting [period](https://collectives.subsquare.io/fellowship/referenda/231#4), but the majority of work has been done in this period.
 * Investigated how to enable admin transfers in the pallet-assets for frozen assets, see [comment](https://github.com/paritytech/polkadot-sdk/issues/3992#issuecomment-2553395720).
 * I made my first appearance on the fellowship OpenDev call, and I aspire to be a regular participant from now on.